UNINETTSigma2/documentation/software/containers.md

 ```
 ## What is a container image
 Container image is a package with all cargo needed for a software to work.
 This
-includes the operating system, system packages, libraries and applicatios as
+includes the operating system, system packages, libraries and applications as
 a single unit.
-It only uses the host operating systems kernal.
+It only uses the host operating systems kernel.

 ## What is not covered in this document